Olympio was born and raised in Togo, West Africa, into a large family of eight children. As far back as he can remember, he has been creating.

 Olympio's work continues to be shown both internationally, as well as in the US.
 His works have been exhibited at Art Basel Miami, where in 2018 he was ranked one of the Top 10 Artist at Art Basel Miami by Red Dot Miami.
 He was also recently interviewed for France 2, TV5Monde, and the BBC.

-Olympio was born into a large family of eight children in Lomé, Togo, West Africa.
-Painting, for Olympio, is following a feeling.
+Painting, for Olympio, is fearlessly following a feeling, an instinct.
 It is discovering the internal balance of a piece and recognizing beauty when it is unveiled, a happy accident.
-He scratches the canvas and uses paint straight from the tube.
-For him, there is no hidden story or elusive meaning behind each painting.
-It is everything and nothing.
+Olympio's work is honest and palpable.
+It is exposed, raw, and uncompromisingly direct.
+His work is rough and energetic, yet balanced by a peace and stillness that emanate from below the surface of each piece.
+Olympio's work is an unfiltered expression of his soul that manifests in a language of its own.
+That language, a common thread spoken throughout his work.
+Each piece capturing its own moment in time.
+For Olympio, there is no hidden story or elusive meaning behind each painting.
+It's just a piece: it is everything and nothing.
 It is as simple as a heartbeat, as complex as a hurricane.